Yonghyunkkk/Yonghyunkkk/README.md

 <h1 align="">Hi 👋, I'm Yonghyun Kwon</h1>
-<h3 align="">A computer science student from Hong Kong.
+<h3 align="">A computer science student from The University of Hong Kong.
 Here's some info about me!</h3>

 - 🌱 I’m currently interested in **Web development**